source-academy/general/IAP/README.md

-# A Taste of Programming with SICP JS, IAP @ MIT, 2022
+# A Taste of Programming with SICP JS, IAP @ MIT, January 18-28, 2022

 ## Description